Water supply and sanitation in Kenya: Tariff level

-The average water tariff reported in 2014 was KSh.60/= or US$0.60 per m3.
+The average water tariff reported in 2014 was KSh 60 or US$ 0.60 per m3.
 This figure is not very indicative because of significant regional variations and because in Kenya a progressive block tariff system is in place for household connections.
 This means that for the first 10 m3 a minimum charge is paid that corresponds to a low, highly subsidised tariff, while for the following blocks (up to 20, 50, 100 and 300 as well as above 300 m3) an increasingly higher tariff is being charged, with the tariff in the highest block being five times higher than in the lowest block.
 Where no meter is installed, a fixed monthly charge is applied.
 The rationale for this system is to promote water saving practices and to ensure that low-income households can afford to use an adequate amount of water.
 However, there are problems with this system, because households in low-income areas resell water or share a connection with other households and thus risk ending up paying a higher tariff.

+For example, in the rural area of Mwingi-North, water is taken from Kiambere Dam on the Tana River and sold to households that are not connected to piped water at a subsidised price of US$ 1 per m3 in 2014 (or KSh 2 per 20 litres).
+In the same area, water is also sourced from deep boreholes and natural rock catchments and sold at water kiosks for a price of US$ 1 to 2.5 per m3 (KSh 2 to 5 per 20 litres).
+Sometimes people have to buy water from water vendors but this is more expensive: US$ 2.5 to 10 per m3 (KSh 5 to 20 per 20 litres).

 Information about tariffs at water kiosks is contradictory.
 A 2007 report about three Kenyan cities says that the unit rate for water kiosks was KSh.10/m3 in Nairobi, KSh.15/m3 in Mombasa, and KSh.55/m3 in Kisumu.
 However, the same report states earlier on that water kiosk users pay KSh.100/m3 in all three cities, which is said to be two to five times more than what is paid by those who get their water delivered to their homes through the network.

 There is no sewer tariff in Kenya, so that properties connected to the sewer network receive this service for free, although sewerage and wastewater treatment is at least as expensive as drinking water supply.
 In 2013 a study commissioned by the regulator recommended the introduction of a 5% sewerage levy as a surcharge on the water bill.

 Besides tariffs, Kenya has also introduced charges for the abstraction of groundwater and surface water.